 - Keep at least 3 feet of space between heaters and furniture, curtains, and anything that can burn.

-- Always keep a close eye on heaters and don't be tempted to use them when you sleep.
+- Always keep a close eye on heaters and never use them when you sleep.

-- Do NOT use extension cords with any heating device.
+- Do NOT use extension cords or power strips with any heating device.

-- Only buy UL approved space heaters that have safety features like automatic shutoff if tipping over occurs.
+- Buy UL approved space heaters that have safety features like automatic shut off if tipping over occurs.

 - Check and see if an electric heater you own has been recalled.